-Minnesota is famous for the vibrant fall colors that appear on its trees every year in mid - late September and early October.
+Minnesota is famous for the vibrant fall colors that appear on the trees every year in mid - late September and early October.
 There are several beautiful locations in Minneapolis that are ideal for viewing fall foliage.
-During your fall trip, consider exploring one of the following tours.
+During your fall trip, check out the following itineraries for the best photo opportunities.

 St. Anthony Main Tour

 The St. Anthony Main Tour will guide you through several historic destinations along the Mississippi River waterfront.
 You will visit three parks that offer gorgeous views of the fall foliage with the river and Minneapolis skyline as a backdrop.
-Photo opportunities abound!
+Take some time to snap some photos and share them with #RadissonBlu!

 Walking distance: 3.5 - 4.5 miles (5.6 - 7.2 km)